-In other words, if you can’t invest more money, or hire more people, or create a better website, invest your time and brains instead, and it will pay you off.
+In other words, if you can’t invest more money, or hire Magento developers or more people, or create a better website, invest your time and brains instead, and it will pay you off.

 Again, if you google ‘how to beat competition’, you’ll see lots of tips on doing this.
 The problem is: the number of stores worldwide following these tips is smaller than you think.
 Why?

 - Not-a-big-deal.
 They think if they delivered the product you wanted, it’s okay if the shop manager sounds unprofessional, it’s not a big deal.

 - I-am-too-busy-for-this.
 Oh really?
 Customer experience MUST be a priority.
 I don’t care about your next blog post or Facebook update or whatever is inside your newsletter, if you didn’t manage to show relevant stock information on your website.